Produce[s] jaw-droppingly good work and [is] a joy to work with.”Legal 500

 Brian is the Washington DC office's hiring partner.
 Prior to his career as a lawyer, Brian earned undergraduate and graduate degrees in Industrial & Operations Engineering.

-- Defending three universities in separate putative ERISA class actions regarding the administration of retirement plans offered to faculty and staff.
+- Defending seven universities in separate putative ERISA class actions regarding the administration of retirement plans offered to faculty and staff.

 - Representing a global security company against multi-pronged challenge to the administration of its retirement plan and to the investment options offered therein.